arenekosreal/armutils/README.md

 ## makearmpkg

 `makearmpkg` is a fork of `makechrootpkg` with minor changes since `makechrootpkg` is made to be used for x86_64 chroot environments.
+Adjustments:

-Essentially, the calls of `arch-nspawn` are replaced by calls of `arm-nspawn`.
+* the calls of `arch-nspawn` are replaced by calls of `arm-nspawn`.
+* since the execution of `fakeroot` in an ARM chroot environment leads to [an error with `qemu-user-static`](https://archlinuxarm.org/forum/viewtopic.php?f=57&t=14466), armutils contains a fork of `makepkg` where `sudo`is used instead of `fakeroot`. `makearmpkg` calls this fork instead of the original `makepkg`.

 The interfaces and functionalities of `makearmpkg` and `makechrootpkg` are equal.
 It requires a chroot environment where the packages of `base-devel` are installed.

+## Example

+The command

+    $ mkarmroot -u http://os.archlinuxarm.org/os/ArchLinuxARM-aarch64-latest.tar.gz <YOUR-PATH>/aarch64/root base-devel

+creates a chroot environment for ARMv8 / AArch64 under the folder `<YOUR-PATH>/aarch64/root` and installs the package group `base-devel`.

+If the PKGBUILD file of an [AUR](https://aur.archlinux.org) package is stored in `<YOUR-PATH>/pkg`, the package can be built with:

+    $ cd <YOUR-PATH>/pkg
+    $ sudo makearmpkg -r ../aarch64 -- --noconfirm

+The option `--noconfirm` is passed to `makepkg` (the fork, to be correct) to suppress user input.
+The warnings `Unknown host QEMU_IFLA type: 54` can be ignored.